akshaya-hub/cloud-native/README.md

 The Cloud Native Computing Foundation (CNCF) defines Cloud Native as a set of principles and practices that include containerization, dynamic orchestration, and declarative APIs.
 The goal of Cloud Native is to provide a scalable and resilient infrastructure that can adapt to changing business needs, improve developer productivity, and increase overall application agility and availability.
-Here it is cloud native monitoring app : this is build  to monitor the cpu percentage and memory percentage usage and it was deployed using the kubernetes and AWS tools like EKS nad ECR.
+Here it is cloud native monitoring app : this is build  to monitor the cpu percentage and memory percentage usage and it was deployed using the kubernetes and AWS tools